Markovianization with approximate unitary designs: Discussion

-Our results have direct consequences for the study of open systems using standard tools, such as master equations and dynamical maps.
-The latter of which can be seen as a family of one-step process tensors (with initial $SE$ correlations a minimum of two steps must be considered~\cite{PhysRevLett.114.090402, Vega_2020}).
-Specifically, our results, for the case of $k\le 2$, can be used to estimate the time scale, using gate depth as a proxy, on which an approximate unitary design's open dynamics can be described (with high probability) with a truncated memory kernel~\cite{breuer2002theory, Cerrillo2014, Pollock2018tomographically}, or even a Markovian master equation.
 Conversely, for larger $k$, our results would have implications for approximations made in computing higher order correlation functions, such as the quantum regression theorem~\cite{Guarnieri2014}.
 These higher order approximations are independent of those at the level of dynamical maps, which can, e.g., be divisible, even when the process is non-Markovian~\cite{Milz_CPdiv}.
 This is reflected in the loosening behaviour of the bound in Eq.~\eqref{eq: largedev_design} as the number of timesteps increases, which can be interpreted as a growing potential for temporal correlations to become relevant when more information about the process is accessible.

-This breadth of applicability is in contrast with the results of Ref.~\cite{FigueroaRomero2019almostmarkovian}, where we derived a large deviation bound for Haar random unitaries, i.e., $U_i$ was randomly sampled according to $\mu_H[\mbb{U}(d)]$.
-In that case, we found that the probability of seeing non-Markovianity vanished exponentially fast:

-There are two drawbacks to this result: first, as stated above, Haar random interactions do not exist in nature; hence the relevance of the result is limited.
+This breadth of applicability is in contrast with the results of Modi et al.~\cite{FigueroaRomero2019almostmarkovian}, where it was shown that quantum processes satisfy a concentration of measure with respect to Haar measure around Markovian ones, which has two main drawbacks: first, as stated above, Haar random interactions do not exist in nature and hence the relevance of the result is limited.
 Second, the rate of Markovianization is far too strong.
 Almost all processes, sampled according to the Haar measure, will simply look random, i.e., Markov order $m=0$ even for a large $k$.
 This, unlike our current result, misses almost all interesting physical dynamical processes.
-While the behaviour of our new large deviation bound is polynomial, rather than exponential, thus not exhibiting concentration per-se, we have nevertheless exemplified how, with modestly large environments and relatively simple interactions, almost Markov processes can come about with high probability.
-Physical macroscopic environments will be far larger than the scale shown in Figs.~\ref{Fig: plot Prob-dE}~and~Fig.~\ref{Plot: nqubits}.
+While the behaviour of our large deviation bound is polynomial, rather than exponential, thus not exhibiting concentration per-se, we have nevertheless exemplified how, with modestly large environments and relatively simple interactions, almost Markovian processes can come about with high probability.
+Physical macroscopic environments will be far larger than the scale shown in Figs.~\ref{Fig: plot Prob-dE}~and~\ref{Plot: nqubits}.